Health and Safety

 Monitoring Indicators

-Based on the JT Group Health and Safety Policy we have set up monitoring indicators to track the JT Group health and safety initiatives, and institute measures promptly as they are determined as necessary.
+Based on the JT Group Health and Safety Policy, we have set up monitoring indicators to evaluate our initiatives and continuously improve our performance, and institute measures promptly when necessary.

 In addition, the Board of Directors supervises JT Group Health and Safety System based on the result of performance related to health and safety with a focus on this monitoring indicators reported at least once a year.